 So how is this possible on a network that doesn’t even have drivers?
 Well, just because it doesn’t have drivers, that doesn’t mean it doesn’t have staff.
 The DLR still employs conductors on trains, and station attendants at underground stations, to keep an eye on things.
 It can’t not.
 What would happen if someone was taken ill on a train?
 Or fell under one?
 Someone has to be on hand to respond in the event of emergencies.

-A driverless tube network will be A Good Thing, for all sorts of reasons.
+A driverless tube network may be a good thing, for all sorts of reasons.
 And it’s almost certainly going to happen at some point.